-Hong Kong on edge as protests erupt ahead of handover rally
+Hong Kong protesters smash legislature windows ahead of handover rally

 Activists raised a black bauhinia flag to half mast outside the Legislative Council building before the rally and turned Hong Kong’s official flag, featuring a white bauhinia flower on a red background, upside down.

-The recent demonstrations have brought havoc, forcing the closure of government offices on several occasions and triggering chaos as protesters blocked roads and besieged police headquarters.
+The demonstrations have brought havoc, forcing the closure of government offices on several occasions and triggering chaos as protesters blocked roads and besieged police headquarters.

-The South China Morning Post cited unidentified sources as saying about 5,000 riot police would be ready for any trouble.

 The turmoil comes at a delicate time for Beijing, which is grappling with a trade dispute with the United States, a faltering economy and tensions in the South China Sea.

 Lam said after suspending the bill she had heard the people “loud and clear”.
-However, she stopped short of activists’ demands to scrap the bill altogether and rejected calls to step down.
+However, she stopped short of activists’ demands to scrap it altogether.

-She is clinging to her job despite an unprecedented backlash against the government that has galvanized people from all walks of life to take to the streets in protest.

 Activists are also demanding the government drop charges against those arrested during the protests, charge police with what they describe as excessive use of force and stop referring to the demonstrations as a riot, a term that can bring a heavier jail sentence.